How to Use XNPV Function in Excel

 - values: From there, the second argument is the array of net cash flows (E9:J9), which is the sum between the cash outflows and cash inflows.

 - dates: The third and final argument is the array of dates that correspond to the array of cash flows (E3:J3)

-Upon entering our assumptions into the XNPV equation, we arrive at a net present value (NPV) of $225,000.
+Upon entering our assumptions into the XNPV formula, we arrive at a net present value (NPV) of $225,000.

-The net present value (NPV) determined using the XNPV function in Excel is positive, so we are more likely to accept the project since it is anticipated to be profitable (and create positive economic value).
+The implied net present value (NPV) determined using the XNPV function in Excel is positive, so the corporation is far more likely to accept the project since it is anticipated to be profitable (and create positive economic value).